Skip to main content

 Outbound vs Inbound

 Dynamic variables work immediately.
-Supply values when you configure the Send Outbound Call action in your workflow.
+Supply contact values when you configure the outbound action in your workflow.
+Company variables are automatically available.

-1. Trigger a Find or Create Contact tool at the start of the call
+1. Trigger a Find or Create Contact tool at the start of the conversation

 2. Pass returned details into the prompt